Karen Mok: 1993–2004: Career beginnings and musical breakthrough

 While studying in London, Mok auditioned for the West End Musical Miss Saigon.
 At the same time, she recorded music demo tapes together with fellow students which landed her first recording contract with Star Records.
 She decided to put her theatre aspirations on hold, headed back to Hong Kong and released in 1993 her first Cantonese album Karen.
+Later in 1996, Mok signed with Rock Records, where she came under the mentorship of legendary songwriter and producer Jonathan Lee.
+Recognising her distinctive voice and artistic potential, Lee helped shape her musical direction.
 She achieved her musical breakthrough with the launch of her first Mandarin album To Be in 1997.
-In 2000, she gave her debut solo concert, The Very Karen Mok Show, in Taipei in front of 20,000 spectators.
+In 2000, she gave her debut solo concert, The Very Karen Mok Show, in Taipei in front of 20,000 spectators.In 2003, she became the first female Hong Kong singer to win the Golden Melody Award for Best Mandarin Female Singer, cementing her status as one of the region's leading Mandopop artists.

+Alongside her music career, Mok established herself as one of Hong Kong's leading actresses.
+She gained widespread recognition through her performances in A Chinese Odyssey and acclaimed director Wong Kar-wai's Fallen Angels, winning the Hong Kong Film Award and the Hong Kong Film Critics Society Award for Best Supporting Actress for her performance in the latter.